thorrak/tiltbridge_junior/README.md

 as [Fermentrack](http://www.fermentrack.com/).
 It is intended to be run on a Raspberry Pi, using the Pi's bluetooth sensor, but likely can be run on any Linux system with a bluetooth sensor.

+If you are looking for a standalone, hardware Tilt-to-WiFi bridge, check out the [TiltBridge](https://www.tiltbridge.com/) - my project to build a self-contained, single component, solder-free Tilt-to-WiFi bridge using an ESP-32.

 ### Installation with Docker